Registered Massage Therapy

 This therapy is a pain-free, practitioner-assisted, table-based stretching technique.
 It focuses on the fascia and joint capsules within the body.
 The fascia is the part of the body that exists between and around our muscles, bones, nerves, and organs.
 Fascial Stretch Therapy is used to restore normal body function and range of motion when your fascia becomes stiff and loses its elasticity.
 This can occur from injury, repetitive and overworking movement, or limited physical activity.
 This style of massage therapy can reduce chronic pain, improve circulation, and eliminate tight muscles and stiff joints.

 The design of this style of massage is to assist the body in adjusting to the new anatomical changes you experience during and after pregnancy.
 A prenatal massage aims to relax your body, release muscle tension, and improve blood and lymph circulation (which is extremely important when pregnant).
 It can be performed after the first trimester.
 As your body changes to accommodate the pregnancy, prenatal massage can reduce stress on weight-bearing joints, reduce swelling, and improve sleep.

 Postnatal massage is similar to traditional massage.
 It aims to relieve the stress that giving birth can have on the body.
 Since the body is under such strain, it’s important not to overstimulate or place too much pressure on your muscles and joints.
 A postnatal massage can boost the lymphatic system to assist the body with clearing the excess fluids that build up in the body.
 It can also improve sleep and reduce the pain you may experience in your back, legs, and feet.

 It is of the utmost importance that when looking to book a pre or postnatal massage, you book with someone who has specialized training.
-Our RMT Kathleen has completed such training, and you can book with her here.

 Deep Tissue Therapy